-This Schedule should be followed when ALL students are remote.
+This schedule should be followed for ALL students who are in remote.

 N. Wallen [email@example.com]

 I. Castro [firstname.lastname@example.org]

 J. Gonzalez [email@example.com]

 Single Shepherds [Social Emotional Support]

 Guidance Counselors [Academic Counseling]

 9th Grade: M. Paez [firstname.lastname@example.org]